 The Garden Room Restaurant provides a light and elegant setting for food of the highest quality.
-If that were not enough, there’s also Penmaenuchaf Hall’s prized location, in its own grounds overlooking the beautiful Mawddach Estuary.
+If that were not enough, there’s also Penmaenuchaf’s prized location, in its own grounds overlooking the beautiful Mawddach Estuary.
 Many country pursuits are available locally, including excellent salmon, sea-trout and trout fishing free to residents.

 The hotel is also ideally located for two championship links courses at Harlech and Aberdyfi and for the increasingly popular sport of mountain biking-in addition to glorious natural terrain, the world-class purpose-built trails in the Coed y Brenin Forest are close by.